syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 For more information check on this [documentation](https://blazor.syncfusion.com/documentation/datagrid/cell#customize-cell-styles).

-## Manipulating columns

-The Syncfusion DataGrid for Blazor provides powerful features for manipulating columns in a datagrid.
-This section explains how to access columns and add/remove columns using Syncfusion DataGrid properties, methods, and events.

 ### Accessing Columns

 To access columns in the Syncfusion DataGrid, you can use the following methods in the datagrid.